 - Sudden, uncontrolled flexing (bending) or extending (straightening) of a limb.

-- Sudden, involuntary flexing (bending) or extending (straightening) of a limb, or jerking of muscle groups such as in the trunk (chest, back, and abdomen), bladder, or rectum.
+- Uncontrolled jerking of groups of muscles.
+These may include muscles in the trunk (chest, back, and abdomen), the bladder, or the rectum.

-- Muscle tightness during activity, making it difficult for you to control your movement.
+- Tight muscles during activity, which makes it hard for you to control your movement.

-The nerves of the spinal cord and brain form a complex communication circuit that controls our body movements.
-Information on sensations or processes such as touch, movement or muscle stretch is sent up the spinal cord to the brain.
-In response, the brain interprets the signal and sends the necessary commands back down the spinal cord to tell your body how to react.
-The reaction of the body, such as jerking away from a hot object, is a reflex and happens quickly and automatically.
+The nerves of the spinal cord and brain form a complex circuit that controls the movement of our bodies and processes sensations.
+The spinal cord carries information such as touch, pain, movement, or a muscle stretch up to the brain.
+In response, the brain interprets the signal and sends the necessary commands back down the spinal cord.
+These signals tell your body how to react while tightly controlling how intense the response is.

 Just about any touch, movement or irritation can trigger and sustain spasms.

 Common triggers are:

 - Stretching your muscles.
 This may include how you are positioned in a wheelchair.

 - Any irritation to the skin.
 This may include rubbing, chafing, a rash, burns, or in-grown toenails.